gckopper/pas/README.md

-# ATENTION!
+# ATTENTION!
 THIS IS UNMAINTAINED!
 There is currently a known bug relating to the misusage of a hash map (cookieList) in a cuncurrent context.
 I'll fix the bug when I have some free time since no one seams to be using this anyway.

 # PAS